mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 2. Click **Browse License File** to select the license file you want to upload and click **Open**.
 3. Click **Upload**.

-You are now ready to use the Network License Manager on AWS.
+You are now ready to use the network license manager on AWS.

-To configure your MATLAB products deployed in AWS to use the Network License Manager see the product documentation.
+To configure your MATLAB products deployed in AWS to use the network license manager see the product documentation.
 An example for MATLAB Distributed Computing Server can be found at [MATLAB Distributed Computing Server on Amazon Web Services](https://github.com/mathworks-ref-arch/mdcs-on-aws).

 # Additional Information
 ## Delete Your Cloud Resources